-It’s the first state I visit where they have so many dam flags’, she says while kicking one hard over ‘DEAD’, she yells and finishes up the attack.
+It’s the first State I visit where they have so many dam flags’, she says while kicking one hard over ‘DEAD’, she yells and finishes up the attack.

 We are walking next to each other on a dusty path that follows the backyards of rather big suburb houses.
 I haven’t said a word for around an hour or so, nothing new.
 I wish we will reach campus soon.
-The older guy at the gas station had told us that this should be the shortest way from town.
-There was something suspicious about him if you ask me.
+The older guy at the gas station told us that this should be the shortest way from town.
+There was something suspicious about him, if you ask me.

 I look anxiously towards the windows of the house as the flag bows and looses its ability to stand straight again.

 ‘Dead’ she laughs and continues ahead in a hiking movement.
 I can almost hear the crack of the next one.
 I throw an frozen look over my shoulder.
 Did someone just peak out from behind the curtains?

 ‘It is also the first state I visit where private guns are a common part of the interior’ I think to myself.
 Sally doesn’t seem to have noticed my flicking eyes.
 She giggles as she kicks the next flag over;

 ‘Dead.
 Dead.
 Dead.’ she scouts out boyish.
 I grab her thin lower arm harder than I intend to;